Mind Switches in Futurama and Stargate: Mind switching and permutations

-We next turn to a problem from {\em Stargate SG-1}.
-In ``Holiday", a crisis is created when Ma'chello tricks Daniel into swapping minds with him.
-In an attempt to help their colleague, Jack and Teal'c then blunder into swapping themselves.
+while by \eqref{q9}, $B_9$ can be undone with only nine transpositions.
+We consider further comparisons of this kind in Section 5.

+We next look at the problem from {\em Stargate SG-1}.
+For brevity, denote the bodies of Teal'c, Jack, Machello, and Daniel by $1,2,3$, and $4$, respectively.
+Recall that Daniel initially swapped minds with Machello, after which Teal'c swapped minds with Jack.
 This sequence of two mind swaps can be represented by the product